Spin wave interactions in the pyrochlore Heisenberg antiferromagnet with Dzyaloshinskii-Moriya interactions: Model Hamiltonian and formalism

 Here $\mathbf{S}_{i \alpha}$ are spins on the sites of the pyrochlore lattice and the first subscript denotes the Bravais lattice index and the Greek index denotes one of the four sub lattices. $J$ and ${\mbf{D}}_{i\alpha, j\beta}$ are the coefficients of the Heisenberg exchange and Dzyaloshinskii-Moriya interactions \cite{Dzyaloshinsky_1958, Moriya_DMI_prl, Moriya_DMI_Phys_Rev} respectively. $\mbf{B}$ is a static magnetic field and in our analysis we consider fields pointing along the three commonly used high symmetry directions of the lattice namely, $[111], [100]$ and the$ [110]$ directions.
 The parameters $D$ and $B$ wherever they appear as numerical values are quoted in units of $J$ which has the dimensions of energy.
 We develop the formalism below for a general spin quantum number $S$ and present most numerical results for $S=1$ and make comments about $S=1/2$ at appropriate places.\\

 In the absence of a magnetic field and the DMI term, the Hamiltonian with only a nearest neighbour exchange term has a macroscopically degenerate classical ground state and is a well known example of a classical spin liquid \cite{moessner_and_chalker_PRL_1998, moessner_and_chalker_PRB_1998}.
 One set of states of this degenerate manifold are the ordered states of the all-in-all-out kind.
 A direct $(D>0)$ DMI term in the Hamiltonian selects this particular ordered state out of the degenerate manifold as the classical ground state, as noted in early work \cite{elhajal_et_al_pyrochlore_dm} and which can also be seen from a Luttinger-Tisza analysis \cite{luttinger_and_tisza_1946}.
-Thus the classical ground state is one which has the translation invariance of the underlying FCC lattice.
-Before we discuss our results for the renormalized spectra of the AIAO phase, we present below the relevant aspects of formalism of magnon interactions in general terms.\\
+Thus the classical ground state is one which has the translation invariance of the underlying FCC lattice. \\

-We assume the spin model to be defined on a lattice which is a Bravais lattice with a number of sublattices.
-The classical ground state phases we consider are such that each spin belonging to a sublattice has a fixed orientation.
-Using a suitable rotation of axes to orient the local "z-axis" (denoted using the superscript $3$ below) along the direction of the moment at each sublattice, any $H$ of the form above can be written as: